JaredMHarding/asymcrypt/README.md

 This will create a file called ctext.txt (or overwrite an existing file) which has pairs of ciphertext values in base 10 on each line separated by a single space.

 The `decrypt` command expects two files to exist, prikey.txt (as formated above) and ctext.txt (as described above).
-This will create a file called ptext.txt (or overwrite an existing file) as described above.
+This will create a file called dtext.txt, which is the plaintext that was decrypted from the ciphertext.

 If the user does not provide a numerical seed value on the command line for the ones that need one, they will be prompted for it after pressing enter/return.